jerzydziewierz/PMBOK-doc-templates/README.md

 I will most likely accept all improvements that refer to the original PMBOK 6th Edition.
 Adaptations and extensions of PMBOK process (e.g. for agile mods) might be acceptable on a case-by-case basis.

-# Progress log
+# Progress log / change log

+2020-06-14: Navigation for chapter 10 (Communications management), and related content

-2020-06-14: Navigation for  chapter 9 (Resource management)
+2020-06-14: Navigation for  chapter 9 (Resource management), content for chapers 9.1 through 9.6

 2020-06-13: Large chunk of progress and corrections on the navigation side (processes folder), some 20 still to go.
 Readability upgrades, links to the PMBOK.